preserved truffles

 Möchten Sie den Trüffel auf Ihre Vorspeise oder Ihrem Hauptgericht genießen, empfihlt es sich frisch gehobelten Trüffel zu verwenden.

-With some regard, preserved or even frozen truffles can be very tasty.
+If you pay attention to a few things, preserved or even frozen truffles can be very tasty.

 • Plantin truffle supplier from the heart of Provence

-In 1930 Marcel Plantin founded the House PLANTIN based in the heart of Provence.
+In 1930 Marcel Plantin founded the PLANTIN house based in the heart of Provence.

-copyright text : truffe-plantin.com
+copyright text: truffe-plantin.com

 • The history of truffles

-copyright text : truffe-plantin.com
+copyright text: truffe-plantin.com

 • #userlike_chatfenster#